samtaziaux/KiDS-Sam_master/docs/_build/html/_sources/halomodel/formalism.rst.txt

 * :math:`\langle N_\mathrm{c}|M,z\rangle` and :math:`\langle N_\mathrm{s}|M,z\rangle` are the expected number of central and satellite galaxies in a halo of mass :math:`M` and redshift :math:`z`; and
 * :math:`\tilde{u}_\mathrm{h}(k|M,z)` and :math:`\tilde u_\mathrm{s}(k|M,z)` are the Fourier transforms of the spatial distribution of mass and satellite galaxies.
 (We add a prescription to account for central galaxy miscentring below.).

 That is, the various :math:`\mathcal{H}(k|M,z)` terms correspond to the products of the expected number density and the Fourier transform of the spatial distribution of each component, and

 .. math::
     n_i(z) = \int\mathrm{d}M \,\langle N_i|M,z\rangle n_\mathrm{h}(M,z)

-is the number density of galaxies of type *i* (where *i* ='c' for centrals or 's' for satellites) integrated over mass and redshift bin, and :math:`n_\mathrm{h}(M,z)` is the number density of haloes of mass :math:`M` and redshift :math:`z`, also known as the
+is the number density of galaxies of type :math:`i` (where :math:`i=` ':math:`c`' for centrals or ':math:`s`' for satellites) integrated over mass and redshift bin, and :math:`n_\mathrm{h}(M,z)` is the number density of haloes of mass :math:`M` and redshift
-*halo mass function*.
-The total number of galaxies of type *i* in a given redshift interval is then given by
+:math:`z`, also known as the *halo mass function*.
+The total number of galaxies of type :math:`i` in a given redshift interval is then given by

 .. math::
     \bar n_i = \int\mathrm{d}z\,\frac{c\chi^2}{H(z)}\, n_i(z),